albinjoshy03/rust-scan-/README.md

 # rust-scan-
-port scanner,
+port scanner

-Extract the file  using unzip command , sudo dpkg -i < package name >
+Extract the file  using unzip command

+install the package with sudo dpkg -i < package name >